-At Collis Primary School, we strive to cultivate a real enjoyment of music and aim to deliver high quality music teaching, supporting and encouraging all children to achieve their full potential.
-We aim to develop children’s personal expression, reflection and emotional development through music making, both individually and together and promote the understanding and appreciation of the richness and diversity of world cultures, styles, times and periods.
+At Collis Primary School, we strive to cultivate a real enjoyment of music and to deliver high quality music teaching, supporting and encouraging all children to achieve their full potential.
+We aim to develop children’s personal expression, reflection and emotional development through music making, both individually and together, and promote the understanding and appreciation of the richness and diversity of world cultures, styles, times and periods.

 If you were to walk into Music lessons at Collis, you will see: